 Weapon Enchantment Charge

-Secondly, the enchantment on your weapon will slowly run out, expending charge every time the enchantment procs.
-As with armor, you can see your weapon enchantment’s charge meter on its tooltip, below its damage and level numbers
+Secondly, the enchantment on your weapon will slowly run out, expending charge every time it procs.
+As with armor, you can see a meter on the weapon’s tooltip

-- Note that only weapon enchantments can run out; armor and jewelry enchantments are always-on and don’t proc or expend charge
+Note: only weapon enchantments can run out; armor and jewelry enchantments are passive and don’t proc or expend charge

-Consider using the Auto Recharge addon to automate both repairing gear and recharging weapons.
-As long as you have soul gems and repair kits in your inventory, the addon will do the work of performing your repairs as soon as an item’s durability runs out
+Consider using the Auto Recharge addon to automate both gear repair and weapon recharging.
+As long as you have repair kits and soul gems in your inventory, the addon will fix your items as soon as they stop working